lirazelkrieff/Personal-Projects/Alcoholic Drinks Preferences/README.md

 - education_level
 - favourite_drink

-Feel free to explore the dashboard and engage with the interactive features to gain valuable insights into the intricate connections uncovered by the research. https://public.tableau.com/views/AlcoholicDrinksPreferencesinIsrael/educationgender
+Feel free to explore the visualization and delve into the insights obtained from this research.
+Your feedback and comments are highly appreciated as I continue to grow as a data analyst. https://public.tableau.com/views/AlcoholicDrinksPreferencesinIsrael/educationgender